minprog/uva-prog-wis/10 Week 1/20 Problem Set 1/10 Problem Set 1.md

 ## Preparation

-To be able to program a solution to this problem set, you may need to view [lecture 2](http://videolectures.net/mit600f08_grimson_lec02/) ([handout](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/video-lectures/lecture-2/lec2.pdf)) and read up on the follow documentation:
+To be able to program a solution to this problem set, you will need to read up on the follow documentation:

 * [Conditionals](http://www.greenteapress.com/thinkpython/thinkCSpy/html/chap04.html) up to section 4.8 from *How to think like a Computer Scientist* ([PDF](http://staff.science.uva.nl/~mstgeman/progwis/Chapter4.pdf))
 * [Conditional statements](http://en.wikibooks.org/wiki/Python_Programming/Conditional_Statements) from *Python Programming*